pgonzaleze/STAT545-hw-woien-esten-nicolai/hw2/Gapminder_Exploration.md

     ##    <fctr>
     ## 1  Rwanda

-Brutally enough, these datas matches well with the genosides in Cambodia and Rwanda in given time spans.
+Brutally enough, these datas matches the genosides in Cambodia and Rwanda in given time spans quite well.

 2.3 Afghanistan and Rwanda
 --------------------------